peterpeerdeman/raspsolar/README.md

-# Raspomnik
+# Raspsolar

-A server that waits for incoming omnik solar panel data, parses it and sends the data to pvoutput.org
+A server that waits for incoming solar panel data, parses it and sends the data to pvoutput.org

-Tested with omnik 2000tl2 inverter
+Tested with omnik 2000tl2 inverter and Growatt inverter GT0012F111 with WiFi module

 ## usage

-Commands:
-  serve  listen for incoming omnik data and submit these to pvoutput parse  parse a captured omnik tcp message

-Options:
-  --help         Show help                                             [boolean] --verbose, -v                                                 [default: false]
+`node raspsolar.js`

 ## configuration

-- `cp .env.dist .env`
+- `cp config.js.dist config.js`
-- edit `.env` file and fill in your pvoutput.org APIkey and SystemID values
+- edit `config.js` file and fill in your pvoutput.org APIkey and SystemID values

-## example for server

-`node raspomnik serve`

-## example for server, capturing received tcp packets

-` node raspomnik serve --save`

-## example for parsing single capture file
+## config file values per installation

-`node raspomnik.js parse --file Fri\ Jun\ 23\ 2017\ 20:18:46\ GMT+0200\ \(CEST\).cap`
+- `label`: used as identifier in console logs and capture files
+- `pvoutput_apikey`: apikey created on pvoutput.org
+- `pvoutput_systemid`: systemid of the installation on pvoutput.org
+- `dataparser`: can be either 'omnik' or 'growatt', depending on different kind of inverter data
+- `port`: port on which to listen for data for this specific installation
+- `save_captures`: whether or not to save the incoming data as raw capture files (either true or false)